genexus-books/Saia/docs/Backoffice.md

 Note: Make sure to provide the correct email address of the user you want to invite.

 ## Assistants
-There are two types of assistants that you can define: Prompt assistants for text completion and Chat assistants for interactive conversations.
+You can define two types of assistants:

+- Prompt assistants for text completion
+- Chat assistants for interactive conversations

 This section will guide you through the process of creating both types of assistants.

-### Creating a Prompt Assistant
+### Prompt Assistant creation

 To create a Prompt assistant, follow these steps:

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

-2. Navigate to the "Assistants" section.
+2. Go to the "Assistants" section.

-3. Click on the option to Create Prompt Assistant.
+3. Click on the "Create Prompt Assistant" link.

-4. Fill in the required details:
+4. Complete the required details:

    - Name: Give a unique name to your Prompt assistant.
    - Assistant Prompt: Specify the initial prompt or context for the assistant to generate text completion.